 With these business electricity savings tips, you’ll save money on your electricity bill.
 And that’s savings that can go right to your bottom line!

 We’ve grouped business energy savings opportunities into categories — electronics, lighting, and HVAC.
 And since employee morale is a big part of running a small business, we’ve included ways to involve your employees in energy efficiency.
-But first up… what are the most common places that electricity is wasted in the workplace?

 The best way to get energy efficiency at your business is with a comprehensive energy audit and a business sustainability strategy.
 But as you work toward that goal, here are 18 energy savings tips for small business, including how to involve your employees.